Sridharluv/Demo_1/02-static-website/README.md

     └── workflows/
         └── 02-static-site.yml

-🎯 What You'll Learn
+🎯 What You'll Learn abot webpage
 - GitHub Pages setup and static site hosting
 - Deployment automation using workflows
 - Folder-based trigger using 'paths'

 ▶️ How to Deploy
-Push changes in 02-github-StaticWebsite/ to the main branch.
+Push changes in 02-static-website/ to the main branch.